Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 |                   to have access to the apllication, email and password conditions.
 Moreover, it confirms
 |                   the existence of a user and assists with directing the route path accordingly.
 │
-├── models--> ## this folder contains dependencies that are used to create Sequelize tables.
+├── models--> ## Folder contains dependencies that are used to create Sequelize tables.
 |   |
 │   ├── index.js
 │   └── user.js